esther-joseph/SchedulingPlanner/README.md

 # SchedulingPlanner
- A scheduling app that's also a meeting scheduler with automatic conflict resolution.
+ A scheduling app that's a meeting scheduler with automatic conflict resolution.